morgan20100/demoTradingPlatform/README.md

 ## Working on a demo trading platform for futures / options in Python:
 • I get the live prices from an online broker using websockets and put them in cache in Redis and every 5 secs in my SQL database\
-• Django for the backend, Angular for the front end\
+• Django 2.2.3 for the backend, Angular 8.2.0 for the front end, MySQL 8.0\
 • I am connecting the back to front in websockets for pushing the live prices from my cache, API otherwise for http requests\
 • One part of the platform is a typical future / fx trading interface with orders, trade blotter, positions & PnL\
 • The second part of the platform is a mix between Eurex and a simplified version of Optiver’s, where I display the option prices with deltas, IV, strike positions etc. I built the risk module displaying the greeks per product/expiry (cash deltas, gammas and others) and MtM